SDCalvo/mcp-ui-bridge/react-cli-mcp/README.md

 1.  **Semantic Instrumentation (by You)**: You, as the developer of a web application, annotate your HTML elements with specific `data-mcp-*` attributes (detailed below).
 These attributes provide semantic meaning about your UI's structure, interactive elements, and their purpose.
 2.  **`DomParser` (within `mcp-ui-bridge`)**: When the MCP server (created by `runMcpServer`) is active and connected to your `targetUrl`, its internal `DomParser` module uses Playwright to access the live DOM of your web application.
 It scans for the `data-mcp-*` attributes you've added.
 3.  **Structured Data Extraction**: The `DomParser` extracts a structured JSON representation of the page, including its current URL, identified interactive elements (buttons, inputs, links, custom elements), display data (from containers and regions), and their associated semantic information (labels, purposes, values).
+All element types support configurable pagination to efficiently handle large applications with hundreds or thousands of elements.
-4.  **`PlaywrightController` (within `mcp-ui-bridge`)**: When an LLM client sends a command (e.g., `click #buttonId`, `type #inputId "text"`) to the MCP server, the server uses its internal `PlaywrightController` module.
+4.  **`PlaywrightController` (within `mcp-ui-bridge`)**: When an LLM client sends a command (e.g., `click #buttonId`, `type #inputId "text"`, `next-page 20`) to the MCP server, the server uses its internal `PlaywrightController` module.
 This module translates the MCP command into Playwright actions and executes them reliably on the live web page.

+    **Pagination Navigation**: The library supports comprehensive pagination commands (`next-page`, `prev-page`, `first-page`, `next-structured-page`, etc.) that allow LLMs to navigate through large sets of elements without requiring scrolling.
+Each pagination response includes metadata about total elements, current page position, and navigation indices.

     **Scroll Navigation**: The library supports `scroll-up` and `scroll-down` commands that don't require an element ID.
 These commands scroll the page by one viewport height and allow LLMs to navigate through different sections of long pages.
 Combined with viewport filtering, this enables efficient exploration of large applications.